SeLite/SeLite.github.io/Components.md

 </table>

 # Cutting edge
 If you're eager to use the development versions, apply [InstallFromSource](InstallFromSource).
-That way may be faster than downloading components one by one.
+That may be faster than downloading components one by one.
 Additionally, the source contains [PackagedScripts](PackagedScripts), which serve as active documentation.
 If you use a [GIT client](http://git-scm.com/downloads), it gives you easy access to future development versions.